 The Council has big ambitions for Edinburgh, but every year we have less money available to deliver them with.
-In fact, over the next four years we think we need to reduce our running costs by over £160m per annum just to break even.
+In fact, over the next four years we think we need to remove $\pounds160m$ from our annual running costs during the period of this Business Plan just to break even.